 Ahead Aerial Services, an FAA licensed and insured drone services provider

-Construction site monitoring
+- Construction progress monitoring

 Our pilots are licensed by the FAA for commercial drone operations.
-In addition to FAA licensing, we are also FAA Safety Certified.
+In addition to FAA licensing, we are also FAA Safety Team Certified.
 Above and beyond licensing, a FAAST (FAA Safety Team) certification means that we meet the challenges of operating sUAS (small Unmanned Aircraft Systems) in a safe manner.
 This reflects our unwavering commitment to providing high quality professional service to our clients.

 Serving West Palm Beach, Boca Raton, Jupiter, Wellington, North Palm Beach, Riviera Beach, Lake Worth, Lantana, Boynton Beach, Delray Beach, Pompano Beach, Deerfield Beach, Fort Lauderdale, Hollywood, Miami and all of South Florida.
 Need service somewhere else in Florida?
 Call us!